StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

     }}
     ```
 ::::
-:::: 2nd-column
+:::: single bigskip

-2. Use the #ask-query to print out the subobjects' data:{.longskip}
+2. Use the `#ask`-query to print out the subobjects' data:
     ```
     {{#ask:
      [[-Has subobject::{{FULLPAGENAME}}]]